Cooking

 c.

-Track your daily level of activity and your daily caloric need based on
+Track your daily level of activity and your daily caloric need

-one day.
+for yourself for one day.

 d.

-Discuss your current eating habits with your counselor and what you can
+Discuss your current eating habits with your counselor and what

-do to eat healthier, based on the MyPlate food guide.
+you can do to eat healthier, based on the MyPlate food guide.

 e.

-Discuss the following food label terms: calorie, fat, saturated fat,
+Discuss the following food label terms: calorie, fat, saturated

-trans fat, cholesterol, sodium, carbohydrate, dietary fiber, sugar,
+fat, trans fat, cholesterol, sodium, carbohydrate, dietary

-values for two servings, based on the serving size specified on the
+the serving size specified on the label.

 3.